Nagasaki 3rd district: History

 Before the electoral reform of 1994, the area had formed part of the four-member Nagasaki 2nd district.
 Two of the last representatives from the pre-reform 2nd district, Kazuo Torashima (LDP) and Masahiko Yamada (JRP), contested the new single-member 4th district in 1996.
 Torashima won, he was appointed defence minister in the 2nd Mori Cabinet in 2000.
 In the 2003 election, he retired and was succeeded by Yaichi Tanigawa.
 In the landslide election of 2009, Yamada won the district for the first time.
+Tanigawa regained the seat in 2012, and held it until he resigned in 2024 due to his involvement in the 2023–2024 Japanese slush fund scandal.